rustgd/collision-rs/README.md

 ## Contributing

-Use [CONTRIBUTING.md](https://github.com/rustgd/collision-rs/blob/master/CONTRIBUTING.md) for futher information.
+Use [CONTRIBUTING.md](https://github.com/rustgd/collision-rs/blob/master/CONTRIBUTING.md) for further information.

 Pull requests are most welcome, especially in the realm of performance enhancements and fixing any mistakes.
 Unit tests and benchmarks are also